Septic Tank Bacteria: The Key to Septic Tank Management

 During a wildfire, septic tank systems can face various challenges due to the intense heat, smoke, and potential ground disturbances.
 Here are some aspects to consider regarding their impact:

 1. Heat Damage: Wildfires generate intense heat, which can potentially damage septic system components.
-The extreme temperatures may cause the tank, pipes, and other system elements to warp,melt or crack, leading to leaks or complete failure.
+The extreme temperatures may cause the tank, pipes, and other system elements to warp.
+They might melt or crack, leading to leaks or complete failure.
 Plastics are widely used.
-If you do live in a wildfire area, we strongly advise cast iron and concrete as much as possible in your repair of your septic system or the new septic system.
+If you do live in a wildfire area, use cast iron and concrete in your septic system repairs.
+Utilizing these materials is strongly advised for the new septic system.

 2. Smoke Contamination: Smoke and ash from wildfires can infiltrate the surrounding air and nearby water sources.
 When these contaminants enter the septic system, they can affect the system’s overall functionality.
 Smoke particles can obstruct ventilation pipes or filters, leading to pressure imbalances and potentially causing odors within the residence.
 See our piece on Aeration Treatment units and their filters during a wildfire.

 3. Ground Instability: Wildfires can weaken the soil structure, erode the ground, or even alter the landscape.
 These changes may affect septic tank placement or compromise the integrity of the system.
 Soil erosion may expose septic tank components, making them vulnerable to damage.
 A melted septic tank will be deep and you could fall into it.
-Drain pipes and leachfield pipes are not buried deep but still could hurt a person or animal if the area was a wildfire area.
-Now if you have a cesspit, They could cave-in underground and the surface does not show a cave in.
-If you walk across what would be a land bridge, You or any animals could fall into a caved in cesspit and nobody would know!
+Drain pipes and leachfield pipes are not buried deep.
+However, they could still hurt a person or animal if the area was a wildfire area.
+Now if you have a cesspit, they could cave-in underground and the surface does not show a cave in.
+If you walk across the area, you could fall into a caved-in cesspit.
+Any animals might also fall, and nobody would know!

 4. Water Supply: Oregon wildfires can disrupt the local water supply, impacting septic systems that rely on wells for water.
 Without a sufficient water source, septic systems may not function effectively and could potentially contaminate the surrounding environment.
 Get your well tested!